Rokoko/UE-Switchboard-Devices/README.md

 ![ue switchboard with devices](https://github.com/Rokoko/UE-Switchboard-Devices/blob/main/images/image.png)

 Rokoko Device has two implementations:
-- Trigger messages device - this is a production ready, low latency, industry aligned way of doing a synced recording
+- Trigger messages device (Rokoko Pro) - this is a production ready, low latency, industry aligned way of doing a synced recording.
+It require to have a pro subscription in Rokoko Studio
-- Command API Device - this is a way based on http post requests, compatible with Studio Legacy
+- Command API Device (Rokoko) - this is a way based on http post requests, compatible with Studio Legacy.
+It require to have a plus subscription

 The OBS device that could be useful if you want to make a recording of audio and video references.